Austin Riley Preview, Player Props: Braves vs. Mets

 Austin Riley At The Plate

-- Among qualifying batters, he ranks 22nd in batting average, while his on-base percentage ranks 49th and he is 15th in slugging.
+- Among qualified hitters in MLB action, he ranks 26th in batting average, 51st in on-base percentage, and 15th in slugging.

-- Riley is batting .222 during his last games and is riding a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.